Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 “PUPPY MONOLOGUE” was the first scene written in STRAYS, with “Puppy” performed by Kate Carson.

-THREE YEAR PROJECT
+THREE YEAR THEATRE PROJECT

 STRAYS was written to be performed for (and by) animal rescue organizations as a fund raiser.
 Frank and I never intended to write a “kids show” and STRAYS was designed for an all-adult cast.
 Through the review-style performance, the various scenes and a dozen songs highlight the many ways cats and dogs lose their homes—mostly because of “normal” behaviors—and also offer tips to solve problems and preserve that most special loving bond between pets and owners.